 Full time faculty and staff members are assigned to use the Mitel NuPoint voicemail system.
 If your dean or manager has requested a voicemail box for you, you will have received an email similar to the following once voicemail has been set up:

-Hello <name>, your new number is 650- <xxx-xxxx>
+Hello <name>, your new number is 650-<provided by ITS>.